 Cloud computing has achieved widespread adoption across businesses large and small in recent years, and with good reason.
-Whereas classic dedicated and shared servers rely on individual physical servers, cloud servers make use of online non-localised networks, providing a secure and flexible solution to reduce costs and optimise resource utilisation.
-Read on to learn more about how cloud computing could help your business achieve its goals.
+Whereas classic dedicated and shared servers rely on individual physical machines, cloud servers make use of online, non-localised infrastructure.
+This provides a secure and flexible solution to reduce costs and optimise resource use.
+Read on for examples of cloud computing, where it fits in day-to-day work, and the advantages and disadvantages of cloud computing, so you can decide what’s right for you.

 What is cloud computing?

-Cloud computing refers to the use of the internet to deliver computing services - including software, storage, networking, databases, analytics, and more via remote servers (“the cloud”) instead of on-site servers.
+Cloud computing refers to the use of the internet to deliver computing services – including software, storage, networking, databases, analytics, and more – via remote servers (“the cloud”) instead of on-site servers.
+Rather than buying and maintaining hardware yourself, you access what you need on demand and scale it as projects change.
+You already touch plenty of examples of cloud computing every day, from email and video calls to photo backups and online maps, even if you don’t think of them as “the cloud”.

 Learn more: What is a cloud server?